vpenso/chef-base/README.md

 Append other resources to the resource list mapped by this cookbook with the attribute `base/resources`.

-Following example illustrates this for the `cron` resource:
+Following Chef role illustrates this for the `cron` resource:

 ```ruby
 name 'cron'